 Therefore this text shows that Jacob did not make such a foolish and godless vow, but that it was a vow of thanksgiving.
 For he says: "If I come again, etc." It is as though he were saying: "I shall now obligate myself to pay a debt, and I shall make satisfactory reparation when I return.
 What?
 I shall build a school and a church here, and I shall give a tithe of bulls and goats and fruits for its establishment and upkeep, likewise a tenth part of the milk and the butter."
 Of course, God does not need these things.
 For He does not eat bread or drink wine, as He says in Ps.
 50:13: "Do I eat the flesh of bulls?"
 What, then, are you doing?
 I answer that Jacob is already righteous.
 Accordingly, he does not make a vow to placate God by making it; but he wants to do this to give thanks, to glorify God, in order that He may conduct him and bring him back according to the promise.
 Who will receive these tithes?
 Not the angels, not the sun, not the moon.
-But he will perform that extraordinary and glorious work for the purpose of preserving the ministry and founding churches and schools....
+But he will perform that extraordinary and glorious work for the purpose of preserving the ministry and founding churches and schools. . . .
 This is how Moses should be understood when he says (Deut.
-23:21): "When you make a vow to the Lord your God."
+23:21): "When you make a vow to the Lord your God, you shall not be slack to pay it."
+What does it mean to make a vow to God, or whom is Moses addressing when he says: "The Lord your God"?
 It means to give tithes to the disciples, sons, and wives of the prophets, to the poor and needy.
 These are the ones who are to be supported by the tithes offered to God, and through these tithes God is supported.
 For God says: "Whatever you give to the children of the priests and prophets through whom the doctrine is propagated you must regard as given to Me, not that I may justify you through this work, but it should be a thanksgiving and a sacrifice of praise because I have justified you and have also blessed you in temporal matters.
 In addition, I shall bless you even more if you give ear to, support, and cherish the poor sons of the prophets."
 (Luther's Works, vol. 5)